Iowa is joining eight other states in requiring seat belts, as well as mandating other safety equipment, on all new school buses this fall.

 Using three-point belts in buses has also consistently shown improved student behavior and fewer discipline problems, which also makes school buses safer, he added.

 “The driver will be able to spend more time actually driving the bus than disciplining the children,” Christensen said.
 “Additionally, better behavior on the bus may improve the hiring dynamics for new drivers and help with the retention of current drivers.”

 “It's been a long journey getting to this point, but I believe it was a journey worth taking for the benefit of the students riding the school buses here in Iowa," he added.

 Iowa is the ninth state to require seat belts in school buses.
-Other states with the requirement are New Jersey, New York, Florida, Nevada, and California.
+Seat belt laws and requirements also have been adopted in New Jersey, New York, Florida, Nevada, and California.
 Texas requires three-point belts unless the district's board of education determines that the district can't afford it.
 Louisiana passed a school bus seat belt bill, but it is contingent on funding being allocated to pay for the restraints.
 Since the mandate remains unfunded, it has not been enforced.
 Meanwhile, Arkansas requires the restraints if they are authorized by a local petition.